Columns

 Accessing Gantt grid properties in components

-Components in grid cells receive the following props:
+Components in grid cells have access to the following data via props:

 api- Grid API, using which you can call actions or listen to themrow- task data objectcolumn- column data (its id, dimensions, etc.)